oplehto/cluster-checks/README.md

  - ```pdsh -a 'ipmitool sel list'```
 - Time correct
  - ```pdsh -a 'ipmitool sel time get'```
-- Any new messages in the first week of operation?
+- Any new log messages in the first week of operation?

 ### Memory
 Differences in memory size are indicative of problems with DIMMs.
 In some cases even complete DIMMs may be missing or are the wrong size.